Your Bag

 Arnica Hair Oil For Dandruff

 When arnica hair oil is applied on the scalp it regulates sebum secretion and dos away with dry skin and skin flakes.
 Regular application hydrates the scalp and removes the white flakes.
-It also has anti-inflammatory properties that can soothe the skin.

 4